 Citation = Attribution

 You can cite or attribute openly licensed materials in different ways.
 I explore two different ways to cite/attribute OER on this guide's "How to cite OER" page.
-Always check with your instructor about which citation method he/she/they prefer.
+Always check with your instructor about which citation method they prefer.

 Except where otherwise noted, the content in these guides by Tacoma Community College Library is licensed under CC BY SA 4.0.